Summer in Warsaw: things to do in Warsaw in the summertime

 For more information (locations, photos, contact info), please read our post: Cruises and boat tours on the Vistula River in Warsaw, kayaking in the Warsaw area.

 Warsaw in the summertime is bursting with intense green!
 The city comes alive with trees and blooming flowers.
-Walking around Warsaw, you can come across a park or multi-hectare green oases at almost every step.
-There you can relax in the shade on a bench or on the grass, and children can run and play away from car traffic.
+Walking around Warsaw, you can see a park or multi-hectare green oases at almost every step.
+You can relax in the shade on a bench or on the grass, and children can run and play away from car traffic.
 Many parks in Warsaw have playgrounds for children.

 The selected parks featured in our post include:

-• The Roof Garden in the Powiśle district, not so far from Warsaw’s Old Town.
+- The Roof Garden is in the Powiśle district, not so far from Warsaw’s Old Town.
 The Garden is located on the roof of the University of Warsaw Library (Powiśle district) and is one of the largest roof gardens in Europe.
-From the top, you will have a wonderful view of Warsaw, including the Vistula River and the Palace of Culture and Science.
+You will have a fantastic view of Warsaw from the top, including the Vistula River and the Palace of Culture and Science.

-• A historic park (Ogród Krasińskich) located in the center of Warsaw, just 700 meters from the Royal Castle.
-There is a 2200 m² playground, a pond, numerous alleys and park benches, a historic fountain, 2 fenced dog runs.
+- A historic park (Ogród Krasińskich) located in the center of Warsaw, just 700 meters from the Royal Castle.
+There is a 2200 m² playground, a pond, numerous alleys and park benches, a historic fountain, and 2 fenced dog runs.

-• Two botanical gardens with a huge collection of Polish and foreign plants (one in the city center and one in the suburbs of Warsaw in Powsin, both with paid entrance).
+- Two botanical gardens with a vast collection of Polish and foreign plants (one in the city center and one in the suburbs of Warsaw in Powsin, both with paid entrance).

-You can read our tips about 15 parks in Warsaw worth visiting in the post: Discover green Warsaw: charming parks and gardens in the Warsaw area to enjoy the beauty of nature
+You can read our tips about 16 parks in Warsaw worth visiting in the post: Discover green Warsaw: charming parks and gardens in the Warsaw area to enjoy the beauty of nature.

 Food halls, outdoor street food markets in Warsaw